 Patented Tech = Better Games with Less Staff

+It is free.
 (No email or contact details are required.)

 A commercial swing set (obviously pretty low-tech) can be purchased for around $2,000 for a 2-seat set, excluding installation.

 Commercial entertainment makes money when you can maximize the number of people compared to the ticket price.
-People might spend a lot of money on the VR experience, but when you can only have 2 people at once, it's going to take a lot of time to get a return on your investment.
-A swing set has a lot less initial cost, it lacks the WOW factor to draw in the crowds and command a high ticket price.
+People might spend a lot of money on the VR experience, but when you can only have two people at once, it's going to take a lot of time to get a return on your investment.
+A swing set has a lot less initial cost, but it lacks the WOW factor to draw in the crowds and command a high ticket price.
 Despite the low investment, getting a good return may still take time.

 Laser Tag is amazing because you can pack many people into one activity.

-If you want 24 people to play at once, the laser tag equipment will cost around $24k.
+If you want 26 people to play at once, the laser tag equipment will cost around $26k.

 Battlefield Sports' SATR system has the WOW factor and the capacity to make money.